-- Alert Timeout controls the amount of time a tone continues to sound when you receive a message notification or call alert. - Headset/Spker sets headset option.
-See "Using a Headset" on page 82. - Connectivity Network ID sets the phone's network IDs and their roaming options under the direction of your service provider; Master Reset lets your service provider reset your service in the event of a security or provisioning problem.

-- Reset Defaults Reset Settings returns all settings to their original defaults; Reset All returns all settings to their original defaults and erases all stored lists.
-Use only under the direction of your service provider. - Return to Home controls how long the recent calls list displays after calls. - Phone Only prevents your phone from making or receiving Private calls or group calls.
+- Alert Timeout sets the amount of time a tone continues to sound when you receive a message notification, call alert, or Datebook reminder. - Headset/Spkr sets headset option.
+See "Using a Headset" on page 91. - Disco Lights sets the circle around the earport cup on the front of the flip to light up when a musical ring tone sounds. - Connectivity Network ID sets the phone's network IDs and their roaming options under the direction of your service provider; Master Reset lets your service provider reset your service in the event of a security or provisioning problem. - Reset Defaults Reset Settings returns all settings to their original defaults; Reset All returns all settings to their original defaults and erases all stored lists.
+Use only under the direction of your service provider. - Return to Home controls how long the recent calls list displays after calls. - Airplane Mode prevents your phone from making or receiving phone calls, Private calls, or group calls, or transferring data.